mtsch/Ripserer.jl/docs/src/benchmarks.md

 The benchmarks were performed with Ripserer v0.14.3 and `master` versions of Ripser (commit hash `286d369`) and Cubical Ripser (commit hashes `6edb9c5` for 2D and `a063dac` for 3D).

+The timings show the minimum time taken for five repetitions of the benchmark.

 ## Vietoris-Rips Persistent Homology

 In this experiment, we performed benchmarks with the datasets presented in the [Ripser